pyscf/pyscf.github.io/source/quickstart.rst

   converged SCF energy = -1.12870009355644
   -1.1287000935564409

-The coordinates are given by default in Ångström.
+The coordinates are given by default in Ångstrøm.
 One can also define the geometry in atomic units with::

   >>> from pyscf import gto, scf